Yma-Van2020/Coding-Dojo-assign/README.md

-#Below would be the assignments that I have completed during my time in Coding Dojo
+#These are the assignments that I have completed during my time in Coding Dojo